SebManley/SebManley/README.md

 Currently:
 - Working as a Data Engineer
 - Building an AI entertainment app
-- Providing consultancy expertise to data engineering and automation projects, from strategy to execution
+- Providing consultancy expertise to data engineering and automation projects, from strategy design to execution

 ---